Tankless Water Heater Maintenance: Flushing, Descaling & Care Guide

 Pincher's Pro Tip

-Check your owner's manual for brand-specific maintenance requirements before performing DIY service.
+Check your owner's manual for brand-specific requirements before performing DIY service.
 Some manufacturers void warranties for unauthorized maintenance, while others provide detailed DIY instructions that maintain coverage when followed exactly.

 Frequently Asked Questions